Small Animal: Genetics

 What shipping carrier or speed should I use?

 We have no preference of what shipping carrier is used to ship samples.
 There is also no requirement for the shipment speed you use.
 DNA stays very stable in blood and swabs, so there is no need to ship it priority overnight.
 If you are sending samples from outside of the United States, please check with your shipping carrier for information on any potential sample restrictions or required shipping documents.
 We provide a copy of the USDA’s guidelines regarding importing canine and feline material on our webpage.
 Once your sample has been received by the laboratory, you should receive an automatic email notifying you that your sample is being processed for testing.

 When can I expect results?

-Results will be sent by email to the email address provided on the online submission form within 5-10 days of the sample’s arrival in our laboratory.
+Results will be sent via email to the email address provided on the online submission form within 5-10 days of the sample’s arrival in our laboratory.
 All results are kept confidential and are not posted publicly.
 Please check your spam folder if you do not see results in your inbox.
-If you still cannot find any results in your email, please email or call the lab in case there may have been a typo in your email address when you entered it in the online submission form.
+If you still cannot find any results in your email, please email or call the lab.

 What are the possible results for genetic testing?

 Every animal has two copies of all their genes.
 One copy is inherited from the mother and one copy is inherited from the father.
 Our testing looks at a specific gene to figure out if either copy of that gene contains the known disease-causing mutation.
 We only sequence that small section of your pet’s DNA and not the whole genome.
 You will receive one of the following three results for any of our tests:

 - Negative – the animal has two normal, unmutated copies of the gene.
 These animals are sometimes referred to as “clear.”